 The house on Weona Avenue was converted into our Outreach Center to accommodate the growing number of pregnant women who were seeking help through our counselors, classes, and material assistance.

-June 20, 2011: After years of planning, prayer, and hard work, construction began on Room At The Inn’s new college-based residential facility at Belmont Abbey.
+June 20, 2011: After years of planning, prayer, and hard work, construction began on Room At The Inn’s new college-based residential facility at Belmont Abbey College.
 Hundreds of supporters from around the country gathered as Bishop Peter Jugis and other pro-life leaders hoisted the first shovels at the ground breaking ceremony.

 July 16, 2012: The end of construction of the new residential facility at Belmont Abbey is celebrated with a joyous ribbon cutting ceremony.